Goalence

 Pi-Ratings vs Elo vs xG: Three Models, One Football Match

-If you want to predict a football match, there are three statistical traditions to choose from: Elo (the chess-rating veteran), Pi-Ratings (the home/away specialist), and xG (the shot-quality measure).
-Each one captures part of the truth, none captures all of it.
+Want to forecast a football match?
+There are three statistical traditions to draw on: Elo (the chess-rating veteran), Pi-Ratings (the home/away specialist), and xG (the shot-quality measure).
+Each one captures part of the truth.
+None of them captures all of it.

-Goalence uses Pi-Ratings + Poisson at the core, but every prediction we ship is influenced by all three traditions.
-Here's how they compare.
+Goalence uses Pi-Ratings + Poisson.
+But every forecast we publish is shaped by all three traditions.
+Let's compare them.

 Elo: The Chess Method, Borrowed

 Elo was invented for chess in the 1960s.
 A single number per player.
-Win, your number goes up; lose, it goes down.
-The amount of movement depends on whether the result was expected — beating someone 200 points above you is worth more than beating someone 200 points below.
+Win, your number goes up; lose, it falls.
+The size of the movement depends on whether the result was expected, beating someone 200 points above you is worth more than beating someone 200 points below.

-For football, Elo treats every team as one rating.
+For football, Elo assigns every team one rating.
 Strength: simple, robust, well-understood.
-Weakness: it ignores the fact that football has a massive home-field advantage.
-Real Madrid at the Bernabéu and Real Madrid in Atletico's away dressing room aren't really the same team — but a single Elo number can't tell you that.
+Weakness: it ignores the fact that football has a large home-field advantage.
+Real Madrid at the Bernabéu and Real Madrid in Atletico's away changing room aren't really the same team.
+But a single Elo number cannot tell you that.

 Elo: The Chess Method, Borrowed